-From the date of application submission through the end of the Extended Use Period, AHFA will deliver all notices or other communications under the Housing Credit program to the owner contact or contact email, as applicable, designated in the Application Instructions.
-All notices or communications sent to the contact information designated in the Applicant Instructions will be considered validly delivered for all purposes of the Housing Credit program, including without limitation the calculation of applicable deadlines.
-Each applicant or recipient is solely responsible for designating correct contact information in the Application Instructions and for updating that designation as needed.
-In no event will AHFA be deemed to receive constructive notice of a change in contact information by any means or communication outside of the Application Instructions as updated in accordance with this paragraph.
+From the date of application submission through the end of the Extended Use Period, AHFA will deliver all notices or other communications under the Housing Credit program to the owner contact(s) or contact email(s), as applicable, designated in the Application.
+All notices or communications sent to the contact(s) designated in the Application will be considered validly delivered for all purposes of the Housing Credit program, including without limitation the calculation of applicable deadlines.
+Each applicant or recipient is solely responsible for designating correct contact information in the Application and for updating that designation as needed.
+In no event will AHFA be deemed to receive constructive notice of a change in contact information by any means or communication outside of the Housing Credit Plan requirements and Application as updated in accordance with this paragraph.
 For the avoidance of doubt, this paragraph governs all notices and communications under the Housing Credit program to all applicants or recipients of Housing Credits, regardless of the specific term used to describe them in a particular Housing Credit program document, which may include applicant, owner, project owner, Ownership Entity or any term or phrase of equivalent meaning.